Subject Source: Art & Architecture Thesaurus

 Dates: 1888 - 2003

-Scope and Content note This collection is comprised of the papers of Inazo Nitobe, and includes two 5,000 yen Japanese notes, three letters, addressed to: Anna Hartshorne, Anna Brown, and Henry Brown, as well as a postcard featuring a portrait photo of Inazo Nitobe.
+Overview This collection is comprised of the papers of Inazo Nitobe, and includes two 5,000 Japanese yen notes; three letters, addressed to Anna Hartshorne, Anna Brown, and Henry Brown; and a postcard featuring a portrait photo of Inazo Nitobe.

 Dates: 1890, 1897

 Overview Dorothy Burr Thompson (1900 – 2001) was a prominent archaeologist who graduated from Bryn Mawr in 1923.
 She specialized in Greek terracotta.
 Burr Thompson and her husband, Homer A. Thompson, were both heavily involved with the American School of Classical Studies in Athens.
 The collection includes her diaries, personal correspondence, and professional papers.
 It also includes contains both personal and research related photographs and postcards.